SOCI/soci/docs/installation.md

 #### Firebird

-* `WITH_FIREBIRD` - boolean - Should CMake try to detect Firebird client library.
+* `SOCI_FIREBIRD` - boolean - Should CMake try to detect Firebird client library.
 * `FIREBIRD_INCLUDE_DIR` - string - Path to Firebird include directories where CMake should look for `ibase.h` header.
 * `FIREBIRD_LIBRARIES` - string - Full paths to Firebird `fbclient` or `fbclient_ms` libraries to link SOCI against to enable the backend support.
 * `SOCI_FIREBIRD` - boolean - Requests to build [Firebird](backends/firebird.md) backend.
 Automatically switched on, if `WITH_FIREBIRD` is set to ON.